© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn, 1.34km west of Middle House is a scheduled monument protected by Historic England under reference 1008422.
 View the official record →

-Round cairn, 1.34km west of Middle House, is a prehistoric burial monument located in Northumberland.
+Round cairn, 1.34 km west of Middle House is a Bronze Age burial monument situated in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008422.

 Round cairn, 1.34km west of Middle House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008422.